mnot/I-D/rfc7320bis/draft.md

 Extensions MUST NOT constrain the format or semantics of queries.

-For example, an extension that indicates that all query parameters with the name "sig" indicate a cryptographic signature would collide with potentially pre-existing query parameters on sites, and lead clients to assume that any matching query parameter is a signature.
+For example, an extension that indicates that all query parameters with the name "sig" indicate a cryptographic signature would collide with potentially preexisting query parameters on sites and lead clients to assume that any matching query parameter is a signature.

 HTML {{W3C.REC-html401-19991224}} constrains the syntax of query strings used in form submission.